 “The Alexa Voice Service (AVS) is Amazon’s intelligent voice recognition and natural language understanding service that allows you to voice-enable any connected device that has a microphone and speaker.”

 While Alexa is the official name for Amazon’s voice assistant, you can change this wake word to “Amazon” or “Echo.”
-It’s a useful feature if your name happens to be Alexa.
+That’s a useful feature, especially if your name or your partner’s or roommate’s name happens to be Alexa.

 Apple has Siri.
-Google Home comes alive when you say “OK, Google.”
+Google Home has the Google Assistant, which comes alive when you say “OK, Google.”
 And Amazon has Alexa.
 But why?
 According to David Limp, the Amazon executive who oversaw the development of the service, the name “Alexa” was chosen for a few reasons.
-First, the name “Alexa” harkens back to the Library of Alexandria, which attempted to collect all of the world’s knowledge.
+First, the name “Alexa” harks back to the Library of Alexandria, which attempted to collect all of the world’s knowledge.
 Amazon is attempting to do the same thing.
 Alexa is always learning but, in theory, it should be a seamless source of information.

-More practically, the service was named Alexa because it contains an uncommon “X” sound.
-Since this service is voice-activated, Amazon wanted to choose a name that wouldn’t get confused with other words that could accidentally wake the device:
+More practically, the service was named Alexa because it contains the uncommon “X” sound.
+Since this service is voice-activated, Amazon wanted to choose a name that wouldn’t get confused with other words that could accidentally awaken the device:

 Where can I use Alexa?

-In order to use Alexa, you’ll need a device that can access it.
+In order to use Alexa, you’ll need a device that integrates the voice technology.
 This typically means an Amazon device, such as an Echo, Dot, or Tap, but this cloud-based personal voice assistant has also been integrated with some third-party systems.
-The Fire TV is also compatible with Alexa, as are some third-party devices: Invoxia’s Triby, a portable speaker, and the Nucleus intercom.
-Ford recently announced three of its car models will talk to Amazon’s assistant.
-Want to talk to Alexa through your watch?
-There’s the Martian mVoice.
+The Fire TV is also compatible with Alexa, as are some third-party devices: the Ecobee Switch+ light switch, the LG InstaView refrigerator, and the aforementioned Sonos One speaker.
 Someone even programmed Alexa to work with a Big Mouth Billy Bass.